beer-psi/scoop-bucket/README.md

 # scoop-bucket

-My personal [Scoop](https://github.com/ScoopInstaller/Scoop) [bucket](https://github.com/lukesampson/scoop/wiki/Buckets) that includes some (non-)portable tools not available in other buckets.
+My personal [Scoop](https://github.com/ScoopInstaller/Scoop) [bucket](https://github.com/lukesampson/scoop/wiki/Buckets) that includes an assortment of tools, apps and games not found in other buckets.

 ## Usage
 Add this bucket: